sreejahasini/credit-card-fraud-detection-ml/README.md

 This project is open-source and free to use.
 No license is applied, but feel free to add MIT License if you'd like others to use it freely.

 🙋‍♀️ Author
-Created by [Your Name] – Feel free to connect on GitHub or LinkedIn!
+Created by U.V.Sreeja Hasini – Feel free to connect on GitHub or LinkedIn!